cloudnative-pg/cloudnative-pg/docs/src/backup.md

   backup:
     target: "primary"
 ```

+!!!
+Warning
+    Beware of setting the target to primary when performing a cold backup
+    strategy on volume snapshots, as this will shut down the primary for
+    time needed to take the snapshot, impacting write operations.

 When the backup target is set to `prefer-standby`, such policy will ensure
 backups are run on the most up-to-date available secondary instance, or if no